 The MS4 Permit is a legally enforceable document that provides reasonable assurance that the municipalities will take steps towards achieving the target TMDL and reducing point sources of stormwater containing bacteria.
-If portions of a watershed are not subject to the Connecticut's

-MS4 Permit Program, DEEP has the authority to include those additional municipally-owned or municipally-operated Small MS4s located outside an Urbanized Area as may be designated by the Commissioner.
+If portions of a watershed are not subject to the Connecticut's MS4 Permit Program, DEEP has the authority to include those additional municipally-owned or municipally-operated Small MS4s located outside an Urbanized Area as may be designated by the Commissioner.
+This option could be pursued if future monitoring indicates non-attainment of recreational goals in the Ekonk Brook Sub-Regional Basin.

 In addition, DEEP continues to work with watershed stakeholders to draft Watershed Based Management Plans (WBMPs) under the CWA 319 program (see Appendix E).
-As part of these WBMPs, watershed stakeholders are required to investigate impairments and promote the implementation of nonpoint source pollution best management practices and stormwater management practices in the watershed.
+As part of these

+WBMPs, watershed stakeholders are required to investigate impairments and promote the implementation of nonpoint source pollution best management practices and stormwater management practices in the watershed.
 DEEP approves CWA 319 Watershed Based Plans, including those that address management measures to reduce bacteria and source mitigation in order to support the TMDLs.
 WBMPs include watershed-wide and place-based recommendations aimed at reducing nonpoint sources of pollution, including bacteria.
 These recommended WBMP projects may be eligible for CWA 319 funding, as long as such projects are not used for permit compliance.